Tournaments, Contestant Heterogeneity and Performance: Results

 In Columns 2 to 4 of Panel A, we show this is not a purely mechanical effect resulting from changes in winning probabilities.
 Instead, it also has an impact on the individual responses of contestants.
 Our analysis reveals that lower-ability contestants experience a significant improvement in their performance when given a head start.
 This aligns with the argument that a head start for the lower-ability contestant serves as a method to "level the playing field" by increasing the motivation for the lower-ability contestant.
 We find no evidence that the performance of higher-ability contestants is significantly affected when the lower-ability contestant is given a head start.
 In line with our main results, the point estimate for the higher-ability contestant is negative (opposite sign compared to the lower-ability contestant) but not statistically different from zero.
 Also note that in terms of effect sizes, the average effect of a head start roughly compensates for the average effect of a one s.d. increase in contestant heterogeneity for both contestants.

 In Panel B of Table \ref{tab:table_main_head}, we investigate whether the importance of a head start for the lower-ability contestant varies with the heterogeneity in the ability among contestants.
-To investigate this, we interact the head start variable with an indicator variable for a low, medium, or high degree of contestant heterogeneity.
-We find that the head starts to matter more when heterogeneity among contestants is large.
+To investigate this, we interact the head start variable with an indicator variable for a low, medium, or high degree of contestant heterogeneity.\footnote{We construct the variable for the degree of contestant heterogeneity by dividing the variable for the ability ratio into three equally sized parts, i.e., “low” refers to ability ratios below 1.026, “high” to ability ratios above 1.067 and “medium” to those in between.} We find that the head start matters more when heterogeneity among contestants is large.

 These findings suggest that biasing a contest towards lower-ability contestants can efficiently increase incentives and improve individual performance.
 The contest becomes more competitive by providing a head start to the lower-ability contestant.
-It leads to enhanced performance from the lower-ability contestants, without meaningful negative effects on the performance of the higher-ability contestants.
+It leads to enhanced performance from the lower-ability contestants without meaningful negative effects on the performance of the higher-ability contestants.